 The most productive step that grantees can take is to begin reviewing key agency and program documents to identify those areas that will need to be changed.
-Grantees should review:
+Grantees should review the following:

-- Articles and bylaws with special attention to board composition and qualifications; - Current composition of the board and Policy Council; - Conflict of interest policies and codes of conduct with special attention to the new governance standards; - Information gathering and reporting policies and procedures; and - Eligibility criteria and recruitment plans.
+- articles and bylaws with special attention to board composition and qualifications; - current composition of the board and Policy Council; - conflict of interest policies and codes of conduct with special attention to the new governance standards; - information gathering and reporting policies and procedures; and - eligibility criteria and recruitment plans.